 Clovis High School will be implementing a digital ID card system accessed through the Q Student Connection app.
 Students without phone access will be provided with physical ID cards to ensure their participation in school activities.
-Thank you for your support as we introduce this new initiative for enhanced convenience and security.
+Students are required to present IDs upon request of CUSD staff.
+Students that do not present their ID to staff members when requested may receive consequences.